How to Make Traditional Polish Beet Kavas

 Beets are a fantastic antioxidant and might have a significant effect on cancer prevention.
 Beet kavas help cleanse and strengthen the blood (increases the number of red blood cells).
 It is helpful in the prevention and treatment of anemia.

 Beet kavas is also excellent for the liver because it has detoxifying properties.
-This probiotic drink alkalines the body, help slow down putrefaction in the gut.
-It helps in the excretion of uric acid from the body ( support the kidneys, cleanse the body).
+This probiotic drink alkalines the body help slow down putrefaction in the gut.
+It helps in the excretion of uric acid from the body (supports the kidneys and cleanses the body).
 It is also recommended to drink for colds and fatigue.

-Also, beets contain many vitamins ( A, C, and B’s), as well as iron, magnesium, potassium, calcium, and cobalt.
-The latter is an essential mineral in the process of creating red blood cells.
+Also, beets contain many vitamins ( A, C, and B’s) and iron, magnesium, potassium, calcium, and cobalt.
+The latter is an essential mineral in creating red blood cells.

 Beets contain a lot of folic acid, which is invaluable for women during pregnancy.